 God Is Simple

-Let’s begin by reading Isaiah 6:1-8.
-What are some of the things you see in this passage?
+What are some of the things you see going on in this passage?

 First, God is being worshiped.
 Throughout this passage, we see how awesome God is.
 He is holy, holy, holy.
 He is the Lord of hosts.
 Lord is God’s covenantal name Yahweh which reveals God’s self-existence and self-sufficient nature.
-Hosts in the Hebrew is not how we would define it.
+Hosts in the Hebrew is not how we would typically define it.
 The Hebrew tsabaot comes from the root word meaning army or a multitude of warriors.
-The “hosts” God commands include the celestial bodies like the sun, moon, and stars (Jeremiah 31:35), innumerable heavenly beings or angel armies (1 Kings 22:19; Matthew 26:53; Revelation 5:11), as well as human armies (1 Samuel 17:45).
+The “hosts” God commands includes the celestial bodies like the sun, moon, and stars (Jeremiah 31:35), innumerable heavenly beings or angel armies (1 Kings 22:19; Matthew 26:53; Revelation 5:11), as well as human armies (1 Samuel 17:45).
 God is also glorious.

-In response to God’s awesomeness the earth shook, the house filled with smoke, and Isaiah cried, “Woe is me!
+In response to God’s awesomeness, the earth shook, the house filled with smoke, and Isaiah cried, “Woe is me!
 For I am lost; for I am a man of unclean lips, and dwell in the midst of a people of unclean lips; for my eyes have seen the King, the Lord of hosts!”
 As Isaiah beheld God’s holiness, sovereignty, and power, He was undone by his own sinfulness.

-Lastly, God asks: “Whom shall I send, and who will go for us?”
+Third, God asks: “Whom shall I send, and who will go for us?”
 Isaiah responds: “Here I am!
 Send me.”
 Isaiah beholds the glory of God, he recognizes his own sinfulness, God takes his guilt away, and Isaiah responds with willing obedience.

-Identifying “God is…” truths is not about making a list.
-Who God is is meant to transform us and lead us to respond.
-In meditating on who God is, we know Him more fully.
-But as we look for “God is…” truths, we look to Christ.
+As we look for “God is…” truths, we look to Christ.
 “He [Jesus] is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power” (Hebrews 1:3a), and “He is the image of the invisible God, the firstborn of all creation” (Colossians 1:15).
-Mark Jones summarized this way, “We shall see and know God but only in and through Christ.”[1]
+Mark Jones summarized, “We shall see and know God but only in and through Christ.”[3]

 Thus says the Lord: “Let not the wise man boast in his wisdom, let not the mighty man boast in his might, let not the rich man boast in his riches, but let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.
 For in these things I delight, declares the Lord.”